 Detecting AgentTeslaRAT with Databricks

-Using the notebook below, you will be able to detect the Agent Tesla RAT.
+Using the notebooks on this solution accelerator, you will be able to detect the Agent Tesla RAT.
 You will be using analytics for domain generation algorithms (DGA), typosquatting and threat intel enrichments from URLhaus.
 Along the way you will learn the Databricks concepts of:

 - Data ingestion

 - How to enrich event data, such as DNS queries

 Why use Databricks for this?
 Because the hardest thing about security analytics aren't the analytics.
 You already know that analyzing large scale DNS traffic logs is complicated.
 Colleagues in the security community tell us that the challenges fall into three categories:

 - Deployment complexity: DNS server data is everywhere.
 Cloud, hybrid, and multi-cloud deployments make it challenging to collect the data, have a single data store and run analytics consistently across the entire deployment.

 - Tech limitations: Legacy SIEM and log aggregation solutions can't scale to cloud data volumes for storage, analytics or ML/AI workloads.
 Especially, when it comes to joining data like threat intel enrichments.

 - Cost: SIEMs or log aggregation systems charge by volume of data ingest.
 With so much data SIEM/log licensing and hardware requirements make DNS analytics cost prohibitive.
 And moving data from one cloud service provider to another is also costly and time consuming.
 The hardware pre-commit in the cloud or the expense of physical hardware on-prem are all deterrents for security teams.